utelecon/utelecon.github.io/src/pages/en/articles/copyright/educational-use-examples.md

 Article 35 was revised in 2018 in order to promote ICT in education.
 Before the revision, Article 35 restricted the rights to reproduction and paper distribution of works in face-to-face classes and public transmission of works in online classes (this only applied to some forms of classes), but the 2018 revision allows us to use works in online classes of all forms without a license[^7].

 In addition, with the revision of Article 35[^8], a new system of compensation for public transmission for class purposes was established in order to secure the interests of right holders and others.
 Under this system, with regard to public transmission in the class formats newly added by the revision of the law, the educational institution's establisher[^9] is required to pay a considerable amount of compensation to the Society for the Administration of Remuneration for Public Transmission for School Lessons (hereafter: SARTRAS)[^10].
-For a detailed explanation of SARTRAS, please refer to the article on this site about “The Compensation System for Public Transmission for Educational Purposes and the Background History and Role of SARTRAS”.
+For a detailed explanation of SARTRAS, please refer to the article on this site about “[The Background and Role of the Compensation System for Public Transmission for Educational Purposes / SARTRAS](sartras)”.

 The following explains the exceptional treatment of works in educational institutions based on the "Guidelines for the Application of Article 35 of the Revised Copyright Act (Edition of 2021)" (hereafter: Guidelines), citing specific examples.
 The examples raised in a. to e. are considered not to unreasonably prejudice the rights of owners in the use of works in educational institutions, and the examples raised in f. are considered to unreasonably prejudice the rights of owners.